 - 1 tablespoon melted butter *see note

 - salt and black pepper

 - 1 cup ranch or blue cheese dressing

-Toss the chopped romaine with carrots and celery.
+- In a large bowl, combine the chopped romaine with carrots and celery.

-Plate the salad and place chicken pieces on top.
+- Plate the salad and place chicken pieces on top.
 Drizzle with ranch or blue cheese dressing, and additional hot sauce if desired.